Julian M. Setian

 Lieutenant General Helmick’s professional military education began as a cadet at the United States Military Academy at West Point and has included successful completion the courses of instruction at the United States Army War College, the Naval Postgraduate School, the United States Armed Forces Staff Course at the Armed Forces Staff College, the Armor Officer Advanced Course, and the Infantry Officer Basic Course.

-Vice President for Intelligence Solutions Group
+Senior Vice President for Intelligence Solutions Group

 Stephen Iwicki serves as Vice President for Intelligence Solutions at SOS International LLC (SOSi).
 He joined SOSi in 2016 after more than 30 years in leadership roles with the U.S. Army and the private sector, serving in a variety of intelligence, information technology, personnel, training, capture, planning, financial, and project management arenas.

 Prior to joining SOSi, Mr. Iwicki was the Founder and Director of Blue Water Advisory Services, LLC, which provided professional consulting services across the DoD and Intelligence Community.
 He previously served as a Vice President in the Defense and Military Intelligence Sectors of General Dynamics Information Technology (GDIT) from 2013-2015, and as a Vice President at SAIC/Leidos from 2005-2013.

 At GDIT, Mr. Iwicki had profit and loss (P&L) responsibility of approximately $150 million per year for intelligence, IT, O&M, and logistics programs across the Army, Navy, Air Force, Marine Corps, and Defense Intelligence Agency markets.
 His last SAIC position was as the Director of Business Strategy for a $350 million P&L organization.